 Sometimes, people may have memories of past unpleasant events during the exercises.
 These thoughts often go away if you repeat the exercises.
 The practice allows the thoughts to become less intrusive over time.
-If you feel that MBSR is an emotionally negative experience for you, you may simply want to stop.
+If you feel that MBSR is an emotionally negative experience for you, you might simply want to stop.
 You can also speak to your doctor about other ways of dealing with this situation, such as counselling.

 Some people feel that MBSR does not match their belief systems.
 If you feel like this, you may decide not to have the treatment.
 You can talk about this with your MBSR trainer.

 MBSR is an ‘acceptance and commitment’ based therapy.
 We invite you to accept any sensations in your body for what they are.
 You need to be committed to participate fully in the exercises.
 It is normal for there to be various distractions.
 If you find MBSR difficult because your pain is severe, you can talk about pain relief options with your doctor before starting MBSR.

 MBSR should only be used with long-term (chronic) and fully-investigated symptoms, and never with any sudden (acute) pain.

 Giving your permission (consent)